 Talent and Skill

 You designed and built your IT team to meet the precise needs of your business.
 In other words, it probably wasn’t made to manage open source projects.
 Few organizations have an open-source governance process in place.
 Those that do have likely don’t have the cultural mindset needed to avoid in-house licensing and interoperability issues.

-The core engineering skills necessary to implement and maintain a service mesh are1) hard to find, 2) increasingly coveted, and 3) expensive to keep.
+The core engineering skills necessary to implement and maintain an application networking platform are1) hard to find, 2) increasingly coveted, and 3) expensive to keep.
 For argument’s sake, let’s say you already have a couple of experts in-house.
-As service mesh tech continues to grow in popularity, retention will be harder.
+As application networking tech continues to grow in popularity, retention will be harder.
 Brain drain is real and comes in many forms.
 If it can happen to the biggest companies in the world, it can happen to you.

-With greymatter.io, you get not only cutting edge software, but the direct support and experience of service mesh experts proven under fire in support of the largest enterprise customer in the world.
+With Greymatter.io, you get not only cutting edge software, but the direct support and experience of application networking experts proven under fire in support of the largest enterprise customer in the world.
 Like the platform itself, our engineers know how to work for you, putting your technical needs and business goals first.
 We ensure all our code is clean before you place it on your network.

-Unlike open-source service mesh offerings, greymatter.io also manages its own end-to-end security compliance and risk mitigation process, building directly from upstream projects.
+Unlike open-source offerings, Greymatter.io also manages its own end-to-end security compliance and risk mitigation process, building directly from upstream projects.